denton85/2dGravitySim/README.md

 EDITING:

 Work in progress, when you open the game you can now adjust the inital velocity and the mass before starting the sim.
+You can also add stars, although this isn't finished.
+Currently you have to use the hotkey "p" to place AFTER you've pressed the Add Star button.
+The star will be added where your cursor is.
 You can still adjust from within the editor.
-Randomness and direction will all be editable at some point from within the game, as well as the ability to add new stars.
+Randomness and direction will all be editable at some point from within the game.